 - Hundreds of colors and patterns are available, making this a very versatile material for kitchen design.

-- Solid surface materials are prone to scorching and scratching.
+- Solid surface materials are prone to scorching, cracking, and scratches.

 - Once regarded as an upper-end material, solid-surface is now often seen as a cheaper alternative to engineered stone products such as quartz.

-Quartz countertops are one of the latest and greatest manmade countertop materials, made popular by brands such as Dupont Zodiaq and Cambria.
+Quartz countertops are one of the latest and greatest synthetic countertop materials, made popular by brands such as Dupont and Cambria.
 This material is composed of pulverized waste rock plus resins for hardness and binding.
-Thus, "quartz" countertops are not solid slabs of quartz mineral but instead are an engineered stone product.
+Thus, quartz countertops are not solid slabs of quartz mineral but instead are an engineered stone product.
 Many quartz counters have antibacterial agents added.
 Quartz is rapidly overcoming solid-surface material as a convincing alternative to natural stone for countertops.

 - These are very beautiful countertops due to the inclusion of quartz crystals and other natural minerals.